RSE-Sheffield/pando-python/learners/technical-appendix.md

 The full 64 byte cache line containing the variable, will be copied first into the CPU's L3, then L2 and then L1.
 Most variables are only 4 or 8 bytes, so many neighbouring variables are also pulled into the caches.
 Similarly, adding new data to a cache evicts old data.
-This means that reading 16 integers contiguously stored in memory, should be faster than 16 scattered integers
+This means that reading 16 integers contiguously stored in memory should be faster than 16 scattered integers.
 Therefore, to **optimally** access variables they should be stored contiguously in memory with related data and worked on whilst they remain in caches.
 If you add to a variable, perform large amount of unrelated processing, then add to the variable again it will likely have been evicted from caches and need to be reloaded from slower RAM again.